Sniper Elite: Resistance: Story

 Unlike previous entries in the series, Sniper Elite: Resistance features a new lead character, Harry Hawker, in a story set in 1944 within Vichy France.
 Hawker previously appeared in the cooperative multiplayer mode of Sniper Elite 3, 4 and 5 as the second playable character.
 The story of Resistance takes place alongside the events in Sniper Elite 5.

 The plot shows Hawker put against a mysterious new threat known as the Wunderwaffe.

 The campaign begins with the British attempting to bomb a dam in Nazi occupied France, and failing due to AA guns.
 Hawker is dispatched to neutralise the guns.
 Once this is completed, Hawker exfiltrates as the dam is blown up, and returns to his original mission of tracking down local resistance forces.

-After locating the local resistance, Hawker infiltrates the roan of St. Reymond, a city overrunning with Gestapo forces, with the mission to locate a dead drop left by a mid-rank officer known as Vertigo, who was in contact with the resistance before his disappearance.
-Coded documents are discovered that, when decrypted, show intel about a Nazi superweapon project.
-After infiltrating a Gestapo-controlled hotel and train station in the Lyonese district of Fourvière, Hawker finds out the weapons are a form of deadly nerve agent known as Kleine Blume.
+After locating the local resistance, Hawker infiltrates the town of St. Raymond, a city overrunning with Gestapo forces, with the mission to locate a dead drop left by a mid-rank officer known as Vertigo, who was in contact with the resistance before his disappearance.
+Coded documents are discovered that, when decrypted, show intel about a secret Nazi superweapon project.
+After infiltrating a Gestapo-controlled hotel and train station in the Lyonese district of Fourvière, Hawker finds out the weapons are a form of a new deadly nerve agent known as Kleine Blume (small flower).

-The dam from the first mission is being repaired, however, one of the crashed RAF bombers had a bouncing bomb, which the Germans are studying.
+The dam from the first mission was being repaired by the Germans, however, one of the crashed RAF bombers had an operational bouncing bomb, which the Germans were studying.
 Hawker eliminates all scientists and destroys the bouncing bomb technology, preventing mass production of the bouncing bomb.

 The trail leads him to a Kleine Blume production facility near the southern coast of France, where he finds a way to neutralize the facility.
 Hawker then prepares an assault on Fort Rouge, where he discovers that Kleine Blume is being shipped to a "Vallee des Dieux".